naclonts/contact-manager/README.md

 # Contact Manager

-This is a lightweight SPA to record contacts, made with Flask and Vue.
+This is a lightweight demo SPA to record contacts, made with Flask and Vue.

+Data is only saved to sessions (no logins required), so this is only intended for demonstration purposes.

 ## Install
 This app requires PostgreSQL, Webpack, and NPM.